What is Boarding School Syndrome?

 Jack tells me that at school he didn’t do very well.
 He thinks the other boys knew he was a bit lonely and isolated and he got picked on and bullied for being overweight.
 Jack says that boarding school left him with a few demons.
 He stayed there until he was 16 and left after his O-levels which didn’t go very well.

-Jack found it quite difficult to settle into counselling sessions but gradually built up trust in the process and in working with me.
-He came because he had met someone he wanted to have a relationship with and knew that if he didn’t get some support it would probably fail.
+Jack found it quite difficult to settle into counselling sessions, gradually he built up trust in the process and in working with me.
+He came because he had met someone that he wanted to have a relationship with and knew that if he didn’t get some support it would probably fail.
 He had always struggled to form reliable attachments.

 Working with me